pchain-org/pweb3/docs/web3-pi-contract.rst

-.. _eth-contract:
+.. _pi-contract:

 .. include:: include_announcement.rst

 =================
-web3.eth.Contract
+web3.pi.Contract
 =================

-The ``web3.eth.Contract`` object makes it easy to interact with smart contracts on the Ethereum blockchain.
+The ``web3.pi.Contract`` object makes it easy to interact with smart contracts on the Pchain blockchain.
 When you create a new contract object you give it the json interface of the respective smart contract and web3 will auto convert all calls into low level ABI calls over RPC for you.